anan2610/Surgical-Navigation/README.md

+## Surgical Navigation and Optical Tracking

+Surgical navigation combines medical imaging and visualization, providing surgeons with positional information about the patient and instruments on an auxiliary display.
+This allows operators to plan the trajectory of instruments in real-time as they penetrate the skin.
+State-of-the-art navigation systems incorporate invasive retro-reflective markers that can be detected with the help of infrared cameras.
+This technique is highly expensive, with these systems costing as much as $200,000 - $500,000.

+Optical tracking, a much cheaper alternative to infrared tracking, relies on visible light to be able to track specific objects or markers.

+With two low-cost web cameras, a stereoscopic camera can be calibrated and programmed to detect the 3D position of moving fiducial
+ArUco markers, non-invasive tags that store positional information.

+To test the accuracy of the system, the markers were moved with a robot in 3D with the objective of tracking movements patients and instruments during surgery.

 # Calibration - Python

-Calibration here is performed to calibrate the stereoscopic camera (a system that uses 2 cameras).
+Calibration is performed to calibrate the stereoscopic camera (a system that uses 2 cameras).
 In the folder ‘Calibration_Images’, you will find pairs of images of a 9x7 chessboard captured using the stereo camera.

 Run stereo_calibration.py